Quinnipiac University emphasizes integrity as one of its guiding principles.

 3. The case review team’s determination shall be the final resolution in the case subject only to appeal by the student as specified in this policy.

-4. The case review team will submit a written report of findings to the director of academic integrity.
+4. The case review team will submit a written report of findings to the coordinator of academic integrity.

 5c.
 Hearing